DynamicsValue/licence-agreements/EULA.md

 This EULA shall be governed by and construed in accordance with the laws of Spain, excluding its conflicts of law rules.

 Any dispute between Company Name and you shall exclusively be submitted to "**Court, City and Country**".

+IN WITNESS WHEREOF, the parties, intending to be legally bound, have executed this License Agreement as of the Effective Date by the undersigned duly authorized representatives: